 A veteran of over 250 jury trials, Jimmy has the vast knowledge and experience needed to get you the best results in your case.
 Jimmy is first and foremost a trial attorney; an attorney who loves and excels in front of a jury.
 But he also knows that sometimes it’s not in his client’s best interest to go to trial.
 In these instances, Jimmy will leave no stone unturned to insure that you get the best result possible on your case.

-Jimmy maintains memberships in many organizations across the country, and also serves as a Major in the United States Army Reserve JAG Corp.
+Jimmy maintains memberships in many organizations across the country, and also serves as a Lieutenant Colonel in the United States Army Reserve JAG Corp.
 He was mobilized to active duty in January 2003 where he spent 16 months on active duty.
 Jimmy was sent to Tikrit, Iraq for a 6 month tour where he defended soldiers accused of misconduct.
 During this time, Jimmy was the lead attorney on 21 Courts Martials.
 For his service, Jimmy was awarded the Bronze Star, The Army Commendation Medal, The Iraqi Campaign Medal, and the Global War on Terrorism Service Medal.